 Substrate In The Tarantula Enclosure

-For optimum growth of your tarantula, substrate plays a crucial role in maintaining humidity levels and providing a comfortable environment that replicates the natural habitat in captivity.
+For the optimum growth of your tarantula, substrate plays a crucial role in maintaining humidity levels and providing a comfortable environment that replicates the natural habitat in captivity.
+It is one of the main pillars in taking good care of the tarantula.

 Common substrates include coconut fiber, peat moss, and vermiculite.
 Ensure that the substrate is deep enough for burrowing species to create tunnels.